Ne4nf/Agent-Memory/architecture.md

 ### 3.3.1 Shared services in source/services/shared

-Ghi chú:
+Note:

-- `shared` ở đây nghĩa là helper/hạ tầng dùng chung cho orchestrator và status contract, không cần vẽ vào diagram chính nếu chỉ làm reviewer rối.
+- `shared` here means common helper/infrastructure modules for orchestrators and status contracts.
+They do not need to appear in the main diagram when that adds reviewer noise.

 | Shared module | Responsibility | Used by |
 | :--- | :--- | :--- |